monurcan/SummerSchoolChallenge/README.md

 There are 183 different types of fungi found in Denmark in this challenge.
 That means that the label is an integer in the range [0, 182].

 The metadata consists of:
-- The 'eventDate' when the photo was taken (day, month, year)
+- The `eventDate` when the photo was taken (day, month, year)
-- The 'Latitude' of the position of the fungi
+- The `Latitude` of the position of the fungi
-- The 'Longitude' of the position of the fungi
+- The `Longitude` of the position of the fungi
-- The 'Habitat' where the fungi was found (textual description)
+- The `Habitat` where the fungi was found (textual description)
-- The 'Substrate' that the fungi was growing on (textual description)
+- The `Substrate` that the fungi was growing on (textual description)

 There are three sets of data in the challenge:
 - **Training:** Where the photos are named `fungi_trainXXXXXX.jpg`, where XXXXXXX is a zero-padded integer.
 For the training set, the label (taxonID_index) is given and you can buy metadata (a subset of metadata is available at the start of the challenge).